This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 This crockpot Tuscan chicken is one of my quick dinner go-to’s!
 It is flavorful and simple, with ingredients I already have on hand.
 Here are a few tips for making this super simple and yummy dish.

-• Thicken the Sauce: If you want a thicker sauce, simply add a cornstarch/water mixture to help thicken it.
-Use one tablespoon of cornstarch mixed with one tablespoon of cold water for each cup of sauce you are wanting to thicken.
-Add the cornstarch mixture to the crockpot 10 minutes before serving and allow it to cook until thickening.
+- Thicken the Sauce: If you want a thicker sauce after it cooks, simply add a cornstarch/water mixture to help thicken it even more.
+Use one tablespoon of cornstarch mixed with one tablespoon of cold water.
+Add the cornstarch mixture to the crockpot 10 minutes before serving and allow it to cook until thickened.
+Cornstarch is a great substitute to use in place of the flour, if you prefer.

 Pin this now to find it later